Clovis and Santa Rosa

 Clovis also played a part in early rock ’n’ roll: Buddy Holly came here from Lubbock, across the Texas border, in the late 1950s to record “Peggy Sue,” “That’ll Be The Day,” and other early classics.
-You can tour the restored Norman Petty Recording Studios (1313 W. 7th St., 575/356-6422), open only by appointment.
-Buddy’s contributions to western culture are also well documented in his hometown of Lubbock, which is described on p.
+You can tour the restored Norman Petty Recording Studios (1313 W. 7th St., 575/356-6422), open only by appointment).
+Buddy’s contributions to Western culture are also well documented in his hometown of Lubbock, which is described on p.
 815.

 The I-40 freeway has bisected the town of Santa Rosa (pop.
-2,680) and cut its old Route 66 frontage in two, but for over 65 years, travelers crossing New Mexico along Route 66 and I-40 made a point of stopping here for a meal at Club Café, “The Original Route 66 Restaurant Since 1935”.
-Thanks to signs lining the road for miles in both directions, emblazoned with the smiling face of the “Fat Man,” the Club Café was nationally famous for its always-fresh food until it closed in 1992; the signs are now gone.
+2,680) and cut its old Route 66 frontage in two, but for more than 65 years, travelers crossing New Mexico along made a point of stopping here for a meal at Club Café, “The Original Route 66 Restaurant Since 1935,” thanks to signs lining the road, emblazoned with the smiling face of the “Fat Man.”
+The Club Café closed in 1992; the signs are now gone.

-Just off the freeway, east of downtown on Route Just off the freeway, east of downtown on Route 66 and marked by a hard-to-miss bright yellow hot rod perched atop a 30-foot pole, the Route 66 Auto Museum (2866 Historic Route 66, 575/472-1966, $5) has a wide-ranging exhibit on “anything to do with wheels,” highlighted by some tricked-out old Fords and Chevys.
+Just off the freeway, east of downtown on Route Just off the freeway, east of downtown on Route 66 and marked by a hard-to miss bright-yellow hot rod perched atop a 30-ft (9-m) pole, the Route 66 Auto Museum (2836 Historic Route 66, 575/472-1966, $5) has a wide-ranging exhibit on “anything to do with wheels,” highlighted by some tricked-out old Fords and Chevys.

-Santa Rosa’s other main attraction is unique: the Blue Hole, an 80-foot-wide, 80-foot-deep artesian well filled with water so crystal-clear that it draws scuba divers from all over the western states to practice their underwater techniques here.
-The water of the Blue Hole, at around 62°F, is too cold for casual swimming, but in the summer heat it’s a great place to cool your heels.
-The Blue Hole is well signed at the end of Blue Hole Road, a half mile south of old Route 66; for purists, Blue Hole Road is old, old Route 66, since it formed the early (pre-1937) alignment of the Mother Road across Santa Rosa, the rest of which is used as a runway at the city’s airport (no cars allowed!).
+Santa Rosa’s other main attraction is unique: the Blue Hole, an 80-ft-wide (24-m), 80-ft-deep (24-m) artesian well filled with water so crystal-clear that it draws scuba divers from all over the Western states to practice their underwater techniques here.
+The water of the Blue Hole, at around 62°F (17°C), is too cold for casual swimming, but in the summer heat it’s a great place to cool your heels.
+The Blue Hole is well signed at the end of Blue Hole Road, a half-mile (0.8 km) south of old Route 66; for purists, Blue Hole Road is old, old Route 66, since it formed the early (pre-1937) alignment of the Mother Road across Santa Rosa, the rest of which is used as a runway at the city’s airport (no cars allowed!).
 East of here, running along the south side of I-40, one of the oldest stretches of Route 66 is only partly paved and best done in a 4WD or on a mountain bike.
-Here you get an indelible sense of what travel was like in the very early days, when less than half of the route’s 2,400-odd miles were paved.
+Here you get an indelible sense of what travel was like in the early days, when less than half of the route’s 2,400 miles (4,023 km) were paved.